AP Top 25 Takeaways: Amid chaos, ‘Bama, UGA are drama-free - NewsBreak

 Wisconsin is 1-3 for the first time since 1990, when it finished 1-10.

 But that’s not fair to Michigan and Harbaugh.
-The Wolverines were embarrassed in their last two trips to Madison, a place they hadn’t won since 2001.
+The Wolverines were embarrassed in their last two trips to Madison.

 “Against a tough, physical team, I thought our team played really physical,” Harbaugh said.
 “We matched it every bit.”

-Harbaugh took a pay cut after last season, helping to put himself firmly on the hot seat coming into 2021.
+Harbaugh took a pay cut after last season, helping to put himself firmly on the hot seat coming in 2021.

 Michigan still seems limited offensively and somewhat untested on defense.
-Tougher opponents lie ahead in the Big Ten.
-Maybe starting next week at Nebraska with the Cornhuskers showing signs of improvement.
+Tougher opponents lie ahead in the Big Ten East.

-AROUND THE COUNTRY: After losing to Bo Nix and No. 22 Auburn, LSU is 8-7 since winning the 2019 national championship game.
-The Tigers’ remaining SEC schedule includes five teams that were ranked coming into the weekend and unbeaten Kentucky.
-Things are about to get tense for coach Ed Orgeron. … All alone in first-place in the Pac-12 North sits Oregon State after a walk-off field goal against Washington. … Pitt’s Kenny Pickett has thrown 14 touchdowns passes over the last three games, including four in a rout of Georgia Tech.
+AROUND THE COUNTRY: Pitt’s Kenny Pickett has thrown 14 touchdowns passes over the last three games, including four in a route of Georgia Tech.
 That breaks a school record previously held by Dan Marino.
-The sixth-year senior could emerge as an interesting draft prospect in a season when there are no clear-cut high first-round picks. … No. 25 Clemson scored one touchdown in beating Boston College.
-Probably time to stop expecting the Tigers’ offense to break out. … No. 6 Oklahoma showed some signs of finding itself offensively against Kansas State ahead of the Red River game against Texas.
-The Sooners got a few more explosive plays against Kansas State.
-They’ll need them next week against Bijan Robinson and Texas. … No. 19 Oklahoma State continues to win with defense. … A top-five matchup in Iowa City is likely next week after No. 5 Iowa and No. 4 Penn State had impressive victories. … It was a great victory for Cincinnati, but the Bearcats’ opponents are not doing them any favors.
-Penn State shut out Indiana, Cincinnati’s other Power Five victory.
+The sixth-year senior could emerge as an interesting draft prospect in a season where there are no clear cut high first-round picks. … No. 25 Clemson scored one touchdown in beating Boston College.
+Probably time to stop expecting the Tigers’ offense to break out. … No. 6 Oklahoma showed some signs of find itself offensively ahead of the Red River game against Texas.
+The Sooners got a few more explosive plays against Kansas State, They’ll need them next week against Bijan Robinson and Texas … No. 19 Oklahoma State continues to win with defense … It was great victory for Cincinnati, but the Bearcats’ opponents are not doing them any favor.
+No. 4 Penn State shutout Indiana, Cincinnati’s other Power Five victory.
 Within the American Athletic Conference, winless Navy upset UCF.
-The Bearcats are going to need SMU to separate itself from the rest of the American or they will be at risk of not facing another Top 25 team during the regular season.
+The Bearcats are going to need SMU to separate itself from the rest of the American or they will be at risk of not facing another Top 25 this season.

 Comments / 0